-Water is great but doesn't always quench your thirst, ViDrate helps make it taste that much better and comes with a lot more goodness your body needs!
+Water is great but doesn't always quench your thirst, ViDrate helps with the flavour and comes with more goodness which your body needs!

 ViDrate replenishes electrolytes & minerals used during the day, especially after exercise.
-Even after a normal '9-5' working day in the office you still need to recover.
-ViDrate comes with added vitamins & contains no artificial colours, flavours, sweeteners (sweetened naturally with Stevia) & is suitable for vegans & vegetarians and is gluten free!
+Even after a normal '9-5' working day in the office your body still needs to recover.
+ViDrate comes with added vitamins & contains no artificial colours, flavours, sweeteners (sweetened naturally with stevia) & is suitable for vegans & vegetarians and is gluten free.

 What ingredients are in ViDrate?